Print Options

 Chicago is a vibrant and exciting city that you will want to explore.
 As a world class city, Chicago also presents all of the typical challenges of a complex modern urban society.
 While the University takes measures to ensure a safe campus environment, there are also many things you can do to ensure your own safety.
 The University’s campus safety report is designed to help equip you to navigate the city successfully and offers information about the University offices that provide services related to security and safety.
 The report is available online at securityreport.uchicago.edu.
 Hard copies of the report are available upon request from the Office of Campus and Student Life, Behar Family House, 5711 South Woodlawn Avenue, Chicago, IL 60637 (or via phone to (773) 702-5243).

 As a member of the University of Chicago community, there are University policies and regulations you are responsible for knowing.
 These policies protect your rights and outline your responsibilities as students.
-For instance, the Graduate Student Parents Policy grants academic accommodations to graduate students who are also new parents, and Registration for Students in Ph.D. programs defines the status of doctoral students as they progress through their studies.
+For instance, the Graduate Student Parents Policy grants academic accommodations to graduate students who are also new parents, and Registration for Students in Ph.D. programs defines the status of such students as they progress through their studies.
 A complete statement of policies and regulations can be found at http://studentmanual.uchicago.edu/